Core Concepts

 Decorators

 Decorators allow to extend Mix functionality by providing an easy way to define it's Widget composition tree.
-This allows to keep the a lean core, and give complete control over layout, attribute, and widgets not supported by our MixableWidgets.
+This allows to keep the a lean core, and give complete control over layout, attribute, and widgets not supported by our MixableWidgets

-As an example we will provide the implementation for our scale attribute.
-The Container does not provide a scale property, so the implementation is done by wrapping a Container with the Transform widget.
+attribute.
+The Container does not provide a scale property, so the implementation is done by wrapping a Container

-child: const Text('Half sized box'),
+Transform.scale( scale: 0.5, child: Container( child: const Text('Half sized box'), ),)

 Box(mix: Mix(scale(0.5)));